microsoft/onnxruntime/BUILD.md

 ONNX runtime with nGraph as an execution provider (released as preview) can be built on Linux as follows : `./build.sh --use_ngraph`.
 Similarly, on Windows use `.\build.bat --use_ngraph`.

 ### TensorRT
 ONNX Runtime supports the TensorRT execution provider (released as preview).
-You will need to download and install [CUDA](https://developer.nvidia.com/cuda-toolkit), [CUDNN](https://developer.nvidia.com/cudnn) and [TensorRT](https://developer.nvidia.com/nvidia-tensorrt-download).
+You will need to download and install [CUDA](https://developer.nvidia.com/cuda-toolkit), [cuDNN](https://developer.nvidia.com/cudnn) and [TensorRT](https://developer.nvidia.com/nvidia-tensorrt-download).

-The TensorRT execution provider for ONNX Runtime is built and tested with CUDA 9.0/CUDA 10.0, CUDNN 7.1 and TensorRT 5.0.2.6.
+The TensorRT execution provider for ONNX Runtime is built and tested with CUDA 9.0/CUDA 10.0, cuDNN 7.1 and TensorRT 5.0.2.6.

  - The path to the CUDA installation must be provided via the CUDA_PATH environment variable, or the `--cuda_home parameter`.
 The CUDA path should contain `bin`, `include` and `lib` directories.
  - The path to the CUDA `bin` directory must be added to the PATH environment variable so that `nvcc` is found.
- - The path to the CUDNN installation (path to folder that contains libcudnn.so) must be provided via the CUDNN_PATH environment variable, or `--cudnn_home parameter`.
+ - The path to the cuDNN installation (path to folder that contains libcudnn.so) must be provided via the cuDNN_PATH environment variable, or `--cudnn_home parameter`.
 - The path to TensorRT installation must be provided via the `--tensorrt_home parameter`.

 You can build from source on Linux by using the following `cmd` from the onnxruntime directory:

 ```
-./build.sh --cudnn_home <path to CUDNN e.g. /usr/lib/x86_64-linux-gnu/> --cuda_home <path to folder for CUDA e.g. /usr/local/cuda> --use_tensorrt --tensorrt_home <path to TensorRT home> (Linux)
+./build.sh --cudnn_home <path to cuDNN e.g. /usr/lib/x86_64-linux-gnu/> --cuda_home <path to folder for CUDA e.g. /usr/local/cuda> --use_tensorrt --tensorrt_home <path to TensorRT home> (Linux)

 ```
 ### OpenVINO Build